influxdata/docs-v2/content/chronograf/v1.8/introduction/installation.md

 2. Fill out the form with the following details:
   * **Connection String**: Enter the hostname or IP of the machine that InfluxDB is running on, and be sure to include InfluxDB's default port `8086`.
   * **Connection Name**: Enter a name for your connection string.
   * **Username** and **Password**: These fields can remain blank unless you've [enabled authentication](/influxdb/v1.8/administration/authentication_and_authorization) in InfluxDB.
 Chronograf user accounts and credentials should be different than credentials used for InfluxDB, to ensure distinct permissions can be applied.
-For example, you may want to set up a Chronograf to run as a service account with read-only permissions to InfluxDB.
+For example, you may want to set up Chronograf to run as a service account with read-only permissions to InfluxDB.
 For more information, see how to [manage InfluxDB users in Chronograf] and [manage Chronograf users](/chronograf/v1.8/administration/managing-chronograf-users/).
   * **Telegraf Database Name**: Optionally, enter a name for your Telegraf database.
 The default name is Telegraf.
 3. Click **Add Source**.